Chart Color Schemes

 Educational outcomes in Redcliffe fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 18.0%, significantly lower than Greater Brisbane's average of 30.5%.
+The area has university qualification rates of 18.0%, significantly lower than the Greater Brisbane average of 30.5%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.5%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 39.6% of residents aged 15+ holding them, including advanced diplomas (12.2%) and certificates (27.4%).
-Currently, 22.3% of the population is actively engaged in formal education, comprising 7.4% in secondary, 7.2% in primary, and 2.7% in tertiary education.
+Trade and technical skills are prominent, with 39.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.2% and certificates at 27.4%.

-A substantial 22.3% of the population actively pursues formal education.
+A substantial 22.3% of the population is actively pursuing formal education.
 This includes 7.4% in secondary education, 7.2% in primary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education